 Ocean is a whole other story than Lollipop!
-It is no secrete that I am fond of Repreve quite a lot (just by the way, I own three Tekhni wraps which is a brand typical for using Repreve in their wraps) and I already tried Ocean for a short while about a year ago, so I knew what to expect – and I was looking forward to it and was not disappointed at all!
+It is no secret that I am fond of Repreve quite a lot (just by the way, I own three Tekhni wraps which is a brand typical of using Repreve in their wraps) and I already tried Ocean for a short while about a year ago, so I knew what to expect – and I was looking forward to it and was not disappointed at all!

 I can confirm that Moisha knows how to make a wrap with Repreve as good as Tekhni wraps.
 Although it seems thin to medium thick on the paper (which it is actually not, after counting the post-wash weight), Emilka’s current 12 kg were no challenge for it.
 How is that possible?
 Well, Repreve is the answer!
 The wrap is soft, pliable, easy to tie and tighten and I certainly do not lie when saying that I had a kind of “Tekhni-feeling” about it.
-I know this feeling from my own Repreve wraps – i.e. than even quite thin wraps are surprisingly supportive even with an unexpectedly heavy load.
-Maybe the main reason why is that they are considerably elastic and spread the weight of the wearie on the wearer’s shoulders perfectly.
+I know this feeling from my own Repreve wraps – i.e. than even quite thin wraps are surprisingly supportive with an unexpectedly heavy load.
+Maybe, the main reason why is that they are considerably elastic and spread the weight of the wearie on the wearer’s shoulders perfectly.
 The only vice of all the polyester wraps is the tendency to develop lumps over time which is quite visible on this “antiquated” piece, too (it was released in 2016!) – but I am more than willing to forgive it to it, because otherwise it is such a wonderful wrap!
 Moreover, this blue is just “my” kind of blue!
-In my eyes it even saves the ambivalent impression from the pattern I am not particularly excited about – and more than that, it suits the pattern so well that I would gladly welcome the wrap into my own stack! 😀
+In my eyes, it even saves the ambivalent impression from the pattern I am not particularly excited about – and more than that, it suits the pattern so well that I would gladly welcome the wrap into my own stack! 😀

 I have written this several times but I need to repeat it here, again.
 Do you want to know how I can tell that “the wrap is really good”?
 When I want to wear it again and again and then I am sad to send it to the next tester.
 Which I was after sending this Zephyr, too. 😉